Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Latex Mattress Cons

-• Expensive: A major downside to latex is the price, particularly for natural latex beds, which often cost upwards of $2,500 for a Queen model.To lower the cost, you might try looking for a synthetic or blended mattress, which offers many of the same comfort benefits as a natural one.
+• Expensive – A major downside to latex is the price, particularly for natural latex beds, which often cost upwards of $2,500 for a queen model.
+To lower the cost, consider a synthetic or blended mattress, which offers many of the same comfort benefits as a natural one.
 Also, shopping online might provide you with better deals and eliminate some of the supply chain costs.

-What are the Similarities and Differences Between Latex and Hybrid Beds?
+What Are the Similarities and Differences Between Latex and Hybrid Beds?

 Similarities